tarunjangra/blog/static/about-me.md

 Beside that, i'm Engineering co-founder at [yoursports.com](https://www.yoursports.com)

-I found [Toptal](https://www.toptal.com), an exclusive community of world class programmers.
-Where I got my postion as well.
+[Toptal Devops skill](https://www.toptal.com/devops), an exclusive community of world class programmers.

 Once a month I send a summary email of my writing activity.
 If you're interested to know what's going on here, I can add you to my